-B.A.A.S. students will complete the university core curriculum and additional upper level coursework to earn their bachelor’s degree.
+B.A.A.S. students will complete the university core curriculum and additional upper division coursework to earn their bachelor’s degree.
 With eight concentrations in administration, organizational supervision, social wellness and community, hospitality, media innovation, consumer behavior, data analytics, and information technology, you can customize your coursework to create a degree path that’s right for you and your career.Learn more about Academics

-The B.A.A.S. degree provides personalized advising to build on previously acquired academic, workforce/technical, and military credits.
+The B.A.A.S. degree provides personalized advising to build on previously earned academic, workforce/technical, and military credits.
 Focused academic concentrations and an integrative, multidisciplinary core tailor the college experience to the professional career goals of each student.
 Students who earn the B.A.A.S. degree are prepared to tackle new challenges as leaders in business, industry, non-profit organizations, and community engagement.Learn more about Careers